thinkb4/a-walk-in-javascript/day_06.md

  * A value can be assigned to a variable in two ways
  *      BY VALUE -> for primitives -> the data is duplicated and then the variable points to that new duplicated data
  *          var a = 2;
- *          var b = a; -> a new numeric data is created and b will point tho this new data
+ *          var b = a; -> a new numeric data is created and b will point to this new data
  *                        there's no relationship between the 2 of a and the 2 of b *
  *      BY REFERENCE -> for compound (objects) -> the variable points the the data